cmxxx/SI/README.md

 # SI
-Visualiza where you are in the SI network.
+Visualiza where you are in the SI network, blue and yellow dots are patients without and with SI in our dataset.
 ![alt text](figs/Unknown-20.png)

 Creat a gephi file using this line: nx.write_gexf(G, "test.gexf").